Store Godthåb: History

 In 1792, Godthåb was sold to Baron Lucas de Bretton, a plantation owner from the Danish West Indies.
-The price was 52.000 Danish rigsdaler which was to be paid in sugar and rum.
+The price was 52.000 Danish rigsdaler, which was to be paid in sugar and rum.
 Godthåb reverted to Fugl in 1795 when Bretton proved unable to pay.

-After the turn of the century, the land was gradually sold off in lots as the area along Godthåbsvej was built over, first with low sprawl of one to three storeys and towards the end of the century by higher apartment buildings.
+After the turn of the century, the land was gradually sold off in lots as the area along Godthåbsvej was built over, first with a low sprawl of one to three storeys and towards the end of the century by higher apartment buildings.

 Buildings

 The property consists of three buildings surrounding a courtyard.
-The main building consists of two storeys under a high half hipped tile roof.
+The main building consists of two storeys under a high half-hipped tile roof.
 The two other buildings are a gardener's house from 1702 and a barn from about 1850.
 All three buildings and the courtyard were listed in 1954.